Welcome to the Convo Page!

 The Centre College Music Program presents a variety of student musicians, ensembles, and singers as they come together to showcase their wide range of talents.

-Centre Symphony Orchestra – Halloween Concert 2025
+Centre Symphony Orchestra – Spring 2026

 The Centre Symphony Orchestra is a staple of the Centre experience, and a truly impressive performance to behold.
 It's comprised of Centre students, along with a sprinkling of professional guest artists, and conducted by our very own Dr. Robert Seebacher.